 It is imperative that you have evidence to prove the driver’s negligence was greater than your own in causing the accident.
 Make sure you obtain the contact information for any witnesses to the crash and a copy of the police report, as these types of evidence are invaluable when it comes to proving fault.

-Brauns Law Helps Bicycle Accident Claims Settle Fairly
+Brauns Law, PC Helps Bicycle Accident Claims Settle Fairly

 A fair settlement is an important part of recovering from a bicycle accident.
 If you were partially at fault for the accident, you need strong evidence and a legal advisor to negotiate your settlement with the insurance companies.
 Duluth Georgia bicycle accident attorney David Brauns is here to help.